Should my Buy to Let property be owned personally or through a limited company?

 Individual

-So in this example both a lower and higher rate payer is better off holding the property privately as an individual.
+So in this example both a lower rate payer is better off holding the property privately as an individual whereas higher rate tax payer would benefit from holding it in a limited company.
 But what about a larger gain?

 Company